Deadlines

 US Citizenship Not Required

-Students may meet these criteria and apply for this award at any stage of their Northeastern career.
+Students may meet these criteria and apply for this fellowship at any stage of their Northeastern career, but it is most common for students to apply going into their penultimate or final year of coursework.
 We want to know how you are prepared to be a Trail-Blazer—and where the trail that you blaze will lead.

 Novelty and Importance: Projects are expected to make a significant, original contribution to an intellectual or creative field of endeavor—either to blaze a trail either within a domain in which the applicant has substantial expertise, or to blaze a trail that innovatively links the applicant’s expertise to a question or problem not typically approached from that perspective.
 Applications should contextualize the project amid current work in the field and make clear the project’s unique contribution.

-Independence: Trail-Blazer Awards are intended to support independent, student-initiated undergraduate research and creative endeavor.
+Independence: Trail-Blazer Fellowships are intended to support independent, student-initiated undergraduate research and creative endeavor.
 Applicants should demonstrate meaningful autonomy in the design and implementation of the project.
 These awards are therefore distinct from research positions contemplated in prior grant applications, from the traditional work of a research assistant, and from the type of work supported by the other awards in the PEAK Award Sequence.
-In the case of science and engineering projects, there should be an appreciable distinction between the faculty mentor’s funded research and the Trail-Blazer project, and students are expected to make their own clearly defined intellectual contribution in the context of the mentor’s research program.
+In the case of science and engineering projects, students are expected to make their own clearly defined intellectual contribution in the context of the mentor’s research program.

-In addition to the above, Trail-Blazer Award applications are evaluated for their overall quality, feasibility, strength of mentorship, anticipated outcomes, and potential to contribute to a student’s intellectual, personal, and professional development.
+In addition to the above, Trail-Blazer Fellowship applications are evaluated for their overall quality, feasibility, strength of mentorship, anticipated outcomes, and potential to contribute to a student’s intellectual, personal, and professional development.

 Feasibility will be demonstrated through preparation of a detailed project timeline, outlining a project scope appropriate to the expectation that students will dedicate at least nine weeks of full-time effort (40 hours per week) to the completion of their project.
 Accordingly, students must maintain a regular presence at their research site (whether the Northeastern University campus or an off-campus research site) for the duration of the project.
-Projects must ordinarily occur during the Summer sessions, unless students have made arrangements to dedicate themselves full-time to the project through means such as a research co-op.
+Projects must occur during the Summer sessions.
 Feasibility also encompasses the safety of the student researcher (particularly with regard to travel) and the requirement that all research comply with regulations on research involving human subjects or vertebrate animals.
 Feasibility of the project is enhanced when projects are undertaken in the student’s field of study and/or when relevant skills or expertise have been developed through previous research, creative, co-op, or service activities.

 Mentoring: Students are expected to establish and maintain a schedule of regular contact with their faculty mentor.
 The Mentoring Plan should demonstrate a willingness on both the student’s and the mentor’s part to maintain this relationship despite challenges such as geographic distance, travel, and limited connectivity.

 Outcomes: Trail-Blazer projects are expected to produce outcomes in a format appropriate to the subject matter and field of inquiry.
 How will your project’s results be shared with the world: as a film, a website, a prototype, a performance, a scholarly article?
-In addition to producing and submitting this research or creative product, Trail-Blazer recipients commit to reporting regularly on their progress, presenting their work for other members of the Northeastern community in the fall, and locating an appropriate venue for external review of their work.
+In addition to producing and submitting this research or creative product, Trail-Blazer recipients commit to attending weekly professional development meetings, presenting their work for other members of the Northeastern community in the fall, and locating an appropriate venue for external review of their work.

 Applicant Development: Projects are evaluated on the alignment of the project with students’ learning and life goals.
 How will this project move you toward a powerful and provocative potential future, including graduate school, fellowships, and employment opportunities?